William-Howard/Project-1/README.md

 # Project 1

-## A collection of files that show the creation of Project 1.
+## Important things to explain

-- Gives info on my particular choice in code
+- Give info on my particular choice in code.

-- Gives the viewer info on python
+- Give the viewer info on Python.
+- Allow the viewer to see the output of the code.
+- Explain how it works without unnecessary filler.